mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 MATLAB exits with exit code 0 if the specified tasks run without error.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the step to fail.

 You can access the results of running a MATLAB build directly from your Jenkins interface.
-For more information, see [Access Visualized Build Results](#access-visualized-build-results).
+For more information, see [View Build Results](#view-build-results).

 #### Run MATLAB Tests
 The **Run MATLAB Tests** build step lets you run MATLAB and Simulink tests and generate artifacts, such as test results in JUnit-style XML format and code coverage results in Cobertura XML format.
 By default, the plugin includes any test files in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) that have a `Test` label.
 If your build does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the plugin includes all tests in the root of your repository and in any of its subfolders.